Moustache (Half a Scissor)

-Moustache (Half a Scissor) is the second full-length album by Mr. Oizo, the alias of producer/filmmaker Quentin Dupieux, released in 2005 on CD.
+Moustache (Half a Scissor) is the second full-length album by Mr. Oizo, the alias of producer/filmmaker Quentin Dupieux, released on September 19, 2005.

 This was Dupieux's last release for F Communications, which infamously referred to it as "unlistenable" due to its extensive use of unusual time signatures and dissonant samples.
 His next two albums were released on the French label Ed Banger Records.
 The album was re-released by the American label Brainfeeder in 2011 on limited-edition vinyl.

 The album's only single, "Stunt", did not chart.

+Influence

+Justice member Xavier de Rosnay cited Moustache as an influence to the group, stating: “This is total laptop music, and they were the first records exploring what you can really do with digital means”.